When Baby Comes Home - an informative antenatal session for parents

 - Supporting baby's sensory-motor and social needs for best developmental outcomes

 - Where to find good support

-If you aren't in Brisbane, Renee has videoed When Baby Comes Home, and it is available in the PIPPS resources for parents.
+You can also access this resource at anytime; Renee has videoed When Baby Comes Home, and it is available in the PIPPS resources for parents.

 Did you know that there is a lot that we can do to help make life with your newborn as enjoyable as possible, and to prevent unsettled infant behaviour?
 That it’s best to know this information before you have your baby?
 The first 16 weeks of life is a neurologically sensitive period, and some babies will cry.
 Yet there are a range of strategies which may help prevent unsettled infant behaviour – early intervention is the key.
 Ms Renee Keogh is accredited in Neuroprotective Developmental Care ('the Possums programs') and draws on the latest evidence to offer strategies that have been shown to help minimise cry-fuss problems and unsettled behaviour after the birth, sending you away with a practical plan of action.